-Autosomal-recessive condition characterized by a predominantly conjugated hyperbilirubinemia.
+Rotor syndrome is an autosomal-recessive condition characterized by a predominantly conjugated hyperbilirubinemia.

 Patients are generally asymptomatic and jaundice may be an incidental finding.

 More than 50% of the serum bilirubin is conjugated and bilirubinuria is typically present.

 Symptomatically similar to Dubin-Johnson syndrome but the liver is histologically normal.